 - Improved reusability and consistency compared with SPR, because antibodies are attached to microspheres rather than electrodes, and there is no degradation of performance due to cleaning of the device.

-- Faster that ELISA, with fewer components, fewer steps, fewer false positives and improved sensitivity.
+- Faster than ELISA, with fewer components, fewer steps, fewer false positives, and improved sensitivity.

 NDSURF Tech Key